alexbrina/QueueWebApi/Resilient.LoadTest/README.md

-# Testing Queue Behavior
+# Load Testing

-Running basic test using https://k6.io/
+Running basic load test using https://k6.io/

+Move to this directory and simply call .\run.ps1 to execute a load of parallel requests